mattfeltonma/azure-terraform-code/base-labs/hub-and-spoke-azfw/README.md

   * Initial release with core hub and spoke architecture
   * Basic Azure Firewall integration and network segmentation
   * Foundation security and monitoring components

-## Contributing

-We welcome contributions!
-Please follow these guidelines:

-1. **Fork the repository** and create a feature branch
-2. **Follow Terraform best practices** including proper variable typing and documentation
-3. **Test your changes** in a dev environment before submitting
-4. **Update documentation** for any new features or changes
-5. **Submit a pull request** with a clear description of changes

-### Code Standards
-- Use consistent naming conventions following the existing patterns
-- Include proper variable descriptions and types
-- Add appropriate tags to all resources
-- Follow the established module structure

-### Reporting Issues
-- Use GitHub Issues for bug reports and feature requests
-- Include Terraform version, Azure CLI version, and relevant logs
-- Provide steps to reproduce the issue